steforster/Remact.Net/README.md

 **Remact.Net** facilitates the development of [actors](http://en.wikipedia.org/wiki/Actor_model) in .NET languages.

 It is a class library written in C-Sharp.
-It runs in Microsoft .NET and Linux-Mono environements.
+It runs in Microsoft .NET and Linux-Mono environments.

 **Project status**
 Remact.Net is work in progress.
-The first integration test is running.
+Some integration test are running.
 [AsyncWcfLib](http://sourceforge.net/projects/asyncwcflib/) is the predecessor of Remact.Net.

-Both are developed by the same author.
+The motivation for this new project is improved support for bidirectional communication,
+higher performance on Linux/Mono based environments and wider interoperability
+So that actors written in Java or JavaScript (browser based actors) can participate.

 ### Feature list

-The following goals are intended to reach:
+The following goals have been reached:

-- [ ] Small and clean API like AsyncWcfLib
+- [*] Small and clean API allows to dynamically create lightweight actors
-- [ ] Local actors (message passing between threads)
+- [*] Local actors (message passing between threads)
-- [ ] Remote actors (message passing between hosts or processes)
+- [*] Remote actors (message passing between hosts or processes)
-- [ ] Unlike AsyncWcfLib, Remact will be based on open web standards (WebSockets).
-   The motivation is better support for bidirectional communication and higher performance on Linux/Mono based environments.
-- [ ] WebSockets and Json are used to link actors written in Java or JavaScript (browser based actors)
+- [*] WebSockets, Json and other open standards are used to link Remact actors.

 ### Related work

-Some programmming languages have built in support for remote actors:
+Some programming languages have built in support for remote actors:

 * [Scala](http://www.scala-lang.org/).RemoteActors
 * [Erlang](http://www.erlang.org/)

-For other languages there are librarys to help programming remote actors:
+For other languages there are libraries to help programming remote actors:

 * [Java and Scala: The Akka library](http://akka.io/)
 * [C#: The Stact library](https://github.com/phatboyg/Stact)